mia-platform-marketplace/public-catalog/CONTRIBUTING.md

 Whenever you make a change to the Catalog content remember to:

-- run check script with `yarn check-items -i <changed-item-itemId>`, and
+- run check script with `yarn check:items -u <nexus-user:nexus-password> -i <changed-item-itemId>`, and
 - re-generate snapshots running `yarn test:snapshot` (you can spin up the needed MongoDB instance with `make test-up`, and stop it with `make test-down`).

 ## Work with the sync script